FBorgelion/FBorgelion/README.md

 # 👋 Hello there,

-I'm a Software Developper Student seeking for internship.
+I am a Software Developper Student seeking for internship.
 I mainly develop web and management applications with **C#/.NET** and **Java/Springboot**.
 I have experienced **Python**, **C**, **C++** and I'm currently forming in **Blazor**.
 I am curious to learn new tools and languages.
 This GitHub is used to present my academic projects, my TFE, and my progress as a developer.

 ---